Hyjaxaru/agdh/docs/rambles/vectors.md

 All three of these methods will work just fine for any of your projects, but constructors are closers to what you'd find in [:simple-godotengine: Godot][godotengine].
 Constructors also have their own type that can be used in documentation.
-(See [Documenting Your Code](../essentials/docs.md))
+(See [:material-file-document: Documenting Your Code](../essentials/docs.md))

 Structs and Constructors also allow you to include functions, like we just did for `Vec2().magnitude()`.